Are you a busy birth professional who cares for women pregnant after a cesarean?

 Sometimes this is because people are busy and come to quick conclusions based on summaries and abstracts that don't give the full picture.
 Other times it's because "that's the way things are done" at a specific facility or practice and policy supersedes evidence.

-The end result is, 89% of American women have repeat cesareans.
+The end result is, 87% of birthing parents in the United States have repeat cesareans.
 It is impossible in many communities for pregnant people to have a VBAC.
 Many are coerced into repeat cesareans.
 Even though ACOG says that most people with one prior cesarean are candidates for VBAC.

 Surgical births are contributing to our increasing morbidity and mortality rates and - especially when mandated by hospital or provider policy - can cause tremendous emotional turmoil among new parents whose voices were ignored.